richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 1 January 1997 — USAF Sgt.
-Dan Sherman claims he was recruited into Project Preserve Destiny run by the National Security Agency (NSA).
-Sherman claims under cover of ELINT training, he worked in Preserve Destiny on establishing communications with non-human entities.
+Dan Sherman claims he was recruited into **Project Preserve Destiny** run by the National Security Agency (NSA).
+Sherman claims under cover of ELINT training, he worked in **Preserve Destiny** on establishing communications with non-human entities.
 Sherman states he was assigned a classified cover mission that obfuscated his actual mission.
 Sherman’s accounts have never been verified but this structure was confirmed to be in use by the NSA’s “Core Secrets” programs including Sentry Eagle.

 *   [https://exonews.org/nsa-document-supports-whistleblower-claim-alien-ufo-communication-program/](https://exonews.org/nsa-document-supports-whistleblower-claim-alien-ufo-communication-program/)

-**(PUBLIC DOMAIN)** - 13 January 1997 — Col. Phil Corso tells Jacques Vallee he may have been the subject of disinformation, as alleged analyses he received from Walter Reed Hospital showing autopsies of UAP occupants with scaly skin “didn’t seem right.”
+**(PUBLIC DOMAIN)** - 13 January 1997 — Col. Phil Corso tells Jacques Vallée he may have been the subject of disinformation, as alleged analyses he received from Walter Reed Hospital showing autopsies of UAP occupants with scaly skin “didn’t seem right.”

 *   [https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html](https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html)